kushmadlani/kushmadlani.github.io/_posts/2020-08-11-spare-word-embeddings.md

 H_S(W) = \frac{\sum_i |w_i|^2}{\sum_i w_i^2}
 $$

-Our proof-of-concept method, using the Hoyer-Square regulariser on the skip Skip-gram model to train interpretable embeddings - check out our repo called WAKU [here](https://github.com/apappu97/WAKU).
+Our proof-of-concept method, using the Hoyer-Square regulariser on the skip Skip-gram model to train interpretable embeddings - check out our repo *WAKU* [here](https://github.com/apappu97/WAKU).

 ### Post-hoc processing
 This is a somewhat more explored & practical category, since training high quality embeddings from scratch can be expensive (high quality $\implies$ large training corpus + even larger training time) so transforming readily available pre-trained embeddings into sparse & interpertable versions of themselves can be preffered.
 A couple of examples of such methods are one by [Faruqui et al.](https://arxiv.org/pdf/1506.02004.pdf) that uses sparse coding & SPINE from [Subramanian et al.](https://arxiv.org/pdf/1711.08792.pdf), which employs a denoising $k$-sparse autoencoder, trained to minimise a loss function whcih includes a reconstruction loss term and penalty terms for lock of sparsity.